-Andi’s focus will be to work with young people and families living on 'The Wood', with a view to creating a new worshipping community, pioneering different and creative ways of being the church today..
+Andi’s focus is to work with young people and families living on 'The Wood', with a view to creating a new worshipping community, pioneering different and creative ways of being the church today.
 That’s where the “pioneering” bit comes in; it’s about engaging with people and families who don’t currently hang out in church; telling them about God’s love and inviting them to follow Jesus.

 What exactly is pioneering, visit the blog page and read more...